The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

-If you buy your car from a dealership, they’ll most likely require you show proof of insurance prior to driving the vehicle off the lot.
-This is especially true if you lease or use a loan to purchase the vehicle.
+If your new vehicle is new to you, we have some additional tips you should consider.
+If you buy your car from a dealership, they’ll most likely require you to show proof of insurance prior to driving the vehicle off the lot.
+This is especially true if you lease or finance the vehicle.
 Understanding what you’ll need to get insurance quickly is imperative if you don’t want to spend your entire day at the dealership (who does?).
 Let’s outline some simple tips to get you in the driver's seat as soon as possible.

 In order to get the more accurate car insurance quote, you’ll need the following:

 Once you find the vehicle you want, you can get a quote prior to actually purchasing the vehicle by using the VIN.
 Many dealerships list the VIN on their website, allowing you to get an accurate estimate of your car insurance quote.
 Most insurance companies will then give you a quote number to retrieve the saved quote.

 Once you activate the policy, your new insurance company will send the dealership your proof of insurance and you’ll be able to drive off the lot.
 Simple as that!

 There’s potential for confusion when insuring a newly purchased car, but unless your driving situation changes dramatically it’s unlikely you will need to purchase an entirely new policy right away.

 As long as your previous policy is in place when you drive off the lot, your new car should be covered.
 Your previous policy will usually extend to the new vehicle for a short amount of time — known as a grace period — until you can have it added to the policy.
 It’s best to make sure that your company offers such a grace period beforehand.